 Written for the 130th Anniversary of St Andrew's Cathedral School, Recognise is a tribute to the Indigenous people of Australia.
 A piece of soaring melodies, inspiring lyrics and hope...

 Jessica Watson's solo voyage around the world in 2009 at the age of 16 inspired this exciting piece, full of rousing melodies and uplifting lyrics.
-A joy to sing and particularly suited to teenage girls.
+Particularly suited to teenage girls.
 Well suited to the finale of your concert.
-Also available with concert band or orchestra.
+Also available with concert band or orchestra...

 Sea of Berries